GMatias93/GMatias93.Github.io/_posts/2016-01-11-ios-Camera-feature-ionic-cordova.md

 Up above we have CameraController which we injected with CameraFactory a few lines before the screenshot.
 What we are doing on line 24 is creating a function called takePicture on scope with the sole purpose of calling the takePhoto function from the CameraFactory and handling the data that it returns.

 On line 26 we have a then statement that receives the imageData returned by the call to $cordovaCamera's getPicture method.
 This data is called a 64base encoded string containing all of the pixel information for the image capture by the user.
-We prefix that string with 'data:image/jpeg;base64,' and this allows us to use image HTML tags to render the users image to any view.
+We prefix that string with 'data:image/jpeg;base64,' and this allows us to use img HTML tags to render the users image to any view.

 **Bonus!!!**